-The District's total net position increased \$13.2 million or 8% over the course of the year's operations.
+The District's total net position increased \$16.2 million or 9% over the course of the year's operations.

-The District's total revenues experienced a net decrease of \$2.3 million or 3% during the year ended December 31, 2016.
-The primary reason for the net decrease in total revenues was a net between the increase in water revenues, the decrease in groundwater banking revenue and increase in prior year income.
+The District's total revenues experienced a net increase of \$2.1 million or 3% during the year ended December 31, 2017.
+The primary reason for the net increase in total revenues was a net between the increase in water revenues, the decrease in groundwater banking revenue and decrease in prior year income.
+2017 was considered a water delivery year, which means that there was more water available for purchase by the District's landowners and also more water available for groundwater banking partners to bank within the District.

-The District's total expenses decreased \$12.2 million, or 19%.
-The primary reason for the decrease was due to a decrease of \$14 million in transmission and distribution expense.
+The District's total expenses decreased \$0.9 million, or 1%.

-The District's gross capital assets increased \$25.6 million, or 7%, during the year ended December 31, 2016 due to the purchase of land for development of a new water supply project.
+The District's gross capital assets increased \$28.2 million, or 7%, during the year ended December 31, 2017 due to the purchase of land for development of a new water supply project.